 The lanthanide metals, also referred to as the “rare earths” can produce some cool colors for which you previously may have turned to a ceramic stain.
-In today’s post, an excerpt from our latest release, High Fire Glazes, David Pier explains the advantages of rare earth colorants, and shares some great glaze recipes! – Jennifer Harnetty, editor.
+In this post, an excerpt from our handbook, High Fire Glazes, David Pier explains the advantages of rare earth colorants, and shares some great glaze recipes! – Jennifer Poellot Harnetty, editor.

 The lanthanides are the metal elements numbered 58 to 71 (starting with 57, if lanthanum is included).
 Oxides of the lanthanide metals make up most of what are commonly known as the “rare earths.”
 Despite their name, many of these are not all that rare, and relatively recent improvements in separation technology and increases in mining have brought prices down signiﬁcantly.
 Several of the lanthanide oxides give dramatic, vibrant colors at all ﬁring ranges.
 Despite this, their use as colorants has been nearly nonexistent.

 The recipes in our new release, High-Fire Glazes, have been used and tested by more professional artists, over a greater length of time than any other firing range.
 With hundreds of high-fire glazes recipes and tons of technical discussion, this books allows you to reap the rewards of all that testing!
-High-Fire Glazes is available in the Ceramic Arts Daily Bookstore.
+High-Fire Glazes is available in the Ceramic Arts Shop.

 The primary advantage of using pure oxide colorants over stains is the possibility of transparency or translucency.
 In order for a stain to maintain its color, it necessarily remains as a distinct particulate suspended in the glass, thereby opacifying as it colors.
 Pure oxides can color while leaving the glaze otherwise transparent, as long as they fully dissolve in the molten glass, which the lanthanides easily do.
 Dissolved oxide colorants are also much more sensitive to small changes in the glaze, responding to other colorants, ﬁring and cooling conditions, and the clay body.